kilca/FloatingIslandGeneration/README.md

 Some script was made by Sebastian Lague and used for this project, all his scripts belong to him.

+The algorithms used here are absolutely not optimised.
+This is just a free example for others.

 Currently containing :
  - UnderIsland HeightMap generation
  - TopIsland HeightMap generation